mzaks/EntitasCookBook/chapters/3_recipes/301_hello_world.md

 }
 ```

 This is how we can move things with Entitas.
-It is a very simple example, but it illustrats the strength of an ECS.
+It is a very simple example, but it illustrates the strength of an ECS.
 This one system can find every relevant entity and move it.
 We don't care what kind of other component are attached to this entity, it can be a car a human a dog a house, we don't care.
 We just defined that if something have a position and a velocity, it will be moved.

 ## Decelerate System